 Keeping tabs on how much you are spending each month, and on what, is crucial to financial wellness.
 Indeed, tracking spending can be both eye-opening and motivating.
 You might notice, for example, that you’re spending more than you think for certain things, or that your spending is out of line with your priorities.
 You might also spot some immediate areas for improvement.

-One easy way to track spending is to put a budgeting app on your phone (many are free for the basic service).
+One easy way to track expenses and spending is to put a budgeting app on your phone (many are free for the basic service).
 Budgeting apps typically connect with your financial accounts (including bank accounts, credit cards, and investment accounts), track spending, and categorize expenses so you can pinpoint exactly where your money is going.

-3. Create a Plan for Debt
+3. Create a Plan to Pay Down High-Interest Debt

 Credit cards and similar high-interest consumer loans can drag down your financial health by making it harder to meet your monthly expenses — and even harder to save for future goals.
 Paying off high-interest debt is an important investment in your financial future.